 Is this just a female thing?

-Among men, #Fitspo content is linked with concern about being muscular and lean for appearance sake.
+Among men, #Fitspo content is linked to concern about being muscular and lean for appearance’s sake.

 Body image challenges existed long before selfies and social media were even a twinkle in the eyes of its creators.

 Unfortunately, social media offers a stage and forum for users to compare bodies and popularity.The use of filters adds even more pressure to appear perfect.
 The overall effect of social media, at least as far as body image is concerned, is that of a toxic mirror.